nielsbasjes/modbus-website/content/sunspec/homeassistant.md

 - This is an example on how simple the integration can be one.
   - Which is how I use it.

-- You can rename the script and the filename MUST end with `.main.kts`.
+- You can rename the script to a name of your liking.
-  - So `Something.main.kts` works and `Something.kts` does not work.
+  - Note that keeping the `.main.kts` end will let editors like IntelliJ know this is a Koltin script and give ou better editor support.

 - At startup your device and the requested fields is used to get all the needed information about the fields that are actually available.
   - The script then outputs a Home Assistant configuration YAML to the console for easier configuration for those fields.